-ACTIONS/DECISIONS Item Action Owner / Due Date Update 9.
+ACTIONS/DECISIONS ACTIONS/DECISIONS Item Action Owner / Due Date Update 9.
 Trust Risk Register Backlog maintenance risk as potential separate future item for the Finance and Resources Committee SF Added to work planner topics.
-CLOSED GMS governance matters APPROVED; the revised GMS Schedule of Ma the revised GMS Board Terms of an additional executive compandirectors, and f Reference.
-J the role of Director of Strategic Assets Director as the additional executive company director on an interim basis, and for up to six months post appointment of the substantive GMS Managing Director the update GMS company documentation in the routine cycle of review.
-FTSU update NOTED the Freedom to Speak Up update and SUPPORTED ongoing work to ensure an open and transparent culture of speaking up is achieved in the organisation.
+CLOSED GMS governance matters APPROVED; the revised GMS Schedule of Matters Reserved and Delegated. the revised GMS Board Terms of Reference. an additional executive company director to the GMS Board of Directors, and the role of Director of Strategic Assets Director as the additional executive company director on an interim basis, and for up to six months post appointment of the substantive GMS Managing Director the update GMS company documentation in the routine cycle of review.
+FTSU update NOTED the Freedom to Speak Up update and SUPPORTE work to ensure an open and transparent culture of speak achieved in the organisation.
 Maternity update RECEIVED the report and update presented by the Director of Midwifery.
-Organ donation annual RECEIVED the report as a source of assurance regarding the quality of report organ and tissue donation activities in the Trust.
+Organ donation annual report RECEIVED the report as a source of assurance regarding the quality of organ and tissue donation activities in the Trust.
 EPRR RECEIVED the EPPR update report for assurance and thanked DH for his continued work in this area.